-This Order's intent is to continue to ensure that County of Los Angeles (County) residents remain in their residences as much as practicable, to limit close contact with others outside their household in both indoor and outdoor spaces.
+This Order's primary intent is to reduce the risk of COVID-19 in the County for all.
 All persons who can telework or work from home should continue to do so as much as possible during this pandemic.
-This Order allows persons to engage in all permitted activities, as defined by the Order, but requires that persons practice Social (Physical) Distancing, at all times while out in public and wear a face covering over both the nose and mouth when in or likely to be in contact with others, to lower the risks of disease transmission through person-to-person contact for themselves and others.
+This Order allows persons to engage in all permitted activities, as defined by the Order, but requires that persons practice Social (Physical) Distancing, at all times while out in public and wear a mask over both the nose and mouth when in or likely to be in contact with others who do not live in their household, to lower the risks of disease transmission through person-to-person contact for themselves and others.

-This Order is issued to account for the recent decline of COVID-19 cases, hospitalizations, and testing positivity rates in the County.
+This Order is issued to account for the continued decline in new COVID-19 cases, hospitalizations, and testing positivity rates in the County and the County's eligibility to move into the less restrictive Red Tier of the State's Blueprint for a Safer Economy framework.
 This Order will be revised in the future to reflect the State Executive Orders and State Public Health Officer Orders and guidance that progressively designate sectors, businesses, establishments, or activities that may reopen with certain modifications, based on health and safety needs and at a pace designed to protect health and safety, and that may also progressively close specific activities and business sectors based on increases in daily reported COVID-19 cases, hospitalizations, and the testing positivity rates.
 Should local COVID-19 conditions warrant, the Health Officer may, after consultation with the Board of Supervisors, issue Orders that are more restrictive than those of the State Public Health Officer.
 Changes from the previous Order are highlighted.

 This Order is effective within the County of Los Angeles Public Health Jurisdiction, defined as all cities and unincorporated areas within the County of Los Angeles, with the exception of the cities of Long Beach and Pasadena that must follow their respective City Health Officer orders and guidance.
-This Order is effective immediately and will continue until further notice.
+This Order is effective at 12:01am on Monday, March 15, 2021 and will continue until further notice.